knielbo/fair-etech/README.md

 ## Level 2 metadata: Domain-specific requirements ##

+Data file *dk-news-1919-2001-300d-1M* contains one million word vectors trained on Danish newspapers in *MedieStream* from 1919 to 2001.
+Every word is embedded in a
+300 dimensional space.
+The first line of the file contains the number of words in the vocabulary and the size of the vectors.
+Each line contains a word followed by its vectors.
+Each value is space separated.
+Words are ordered by descending frequency.

+## Level 3 metadata: Fine-level requirements ##

 [e.g., corpus specifications, OCR accuracy pr. decade, model specifications]

-## Level 3 metadata: Fine-level requirements ##

-TODO

 ## Machine-accessible interface ##